 Prof. Osman Sankoh

-Osman is a member of the Advisory Boards/Committees of several international research institutes and academic journals.
+Osman is a member of the Advisory Boards/Committees of several international academic journals including The Lancet Global Health and the International Journal of Epidemiology..
 He has also acted as a consultant on population and health issues to the World Bank, the World Health Organisation, and the African Census Analysis Project at the University of Pennsylvania in the US.

 Osman was born in the village of Warima in Northern Sierra Leone.
 He attended Tomlinson High School in Songo, Sierra Leone and did undergraduate studies at Njala University in Sierra Leone where he graduated in 1987 with a Bachelor degree in mathematics.
 He was awarded the 1987 University of Sierra Leone Prize for Academic Excellence.
 He was a Research/Teaching Assistant in the Department of Mathematics at Njala University (1987-89).
-He pursued undergraduate and postgraduate studies in Applied Statistics and Spatial Planning at the Techincal University of Dortmund in Germany where he was awarded in 1996 the German Academic Exchange Service (DAAD) Prize for Academic Excellence and Exceptional Social Engagements by a Foreign Student - a prize which cut across all nationalities.
+He pursued undergraduate and postgraduate studies in Applied Statistics and Spatial Planning at the Techincal University of Dortmund in Germany where he was awarded in 1996 the German Academic Exchange Service (DAAD) Prize for Academic Excellence and Exceptional Social Engagements by a Foreign Student - a prize which cuts across all nationalities.
 In the Department of Statistics at Dortmund Osman worked as a research assistant in the Chair of Statistical Methods in Genetics and Ecology as well as in the Institute for Economic and Social Statistics.